 We can accommodate groups of up to 40 students.
 PFIHP field trips are offered Tuesday-Thursday in the Spring and Fall.
 A fee of $4.00 per participant (students and chaperones) covers the cost of materials, supplies, and staffing and supports Heritage programming and preservation efforts.
 A picnic area is available for bag lunches and accommodations will be made for individuals with disabilities upon request.

 Please call or e-mail for more information or to schedule a field trip for your class or homeschool group.
 E-mail is suggested for fastest reservation.

-Due to the devastating floods in Historic Ellicott City, The Firehouse Museum, The Patapsco Female Institute, the Thomas Isaac Log Cabin, and the Ellicott City Colored School, Restored will be closed until further notice.
+The Firehouse Museum, The Patapsco Female Institute, the Thomas Isaac Log Cabin, and the Ellicott City Colored School, Restored will resume normal open hours on October 8th, 2016.

 For more information about tours of our Main Street Ellicott City sites, contact Kiri Houpt at 410-313-0423 or email@example.com

 8-13 yrs / 5 days, start dates below / $250